invesdwin/invesdwin-oss/dependencies/README.md

     - Performance optimizations and parallelization support.
 - **license-check**: Pull request is not being merged.
     - Bugfix for recognizing different flavors of GPL properly.
-- **BinaryOffheapHashMap**: No official release, needs to be built manually with Netbeans.
-    - No changes.